-Three-bit instructions are serially loaded into the instruction register.
-This register is loaded when it is placed between the TDI and TDO pins, as shown in TAP Controller Block Diagram on page 11.
-During power up, the instruction register is loaded with the IDCODE instruction.
+Three bit instructions are serially loaded into the instruction register.
+This register is loaded when it is placed between the TDI and TDO pins, as shown in on page 13.
+Upon power up, the instruction register is loaded with the IDCODE instruction.
 It is also loaded with the IDCODE instruction if the controller is placed in a reset state, as described in the previous section.

-When the TAP controller is in the Capture-IR state, the two least significant bits are loaded with a binary "01" pattern to allow for fault isolation of the board level serial test path.
+When the TAP controller is in the Capture-IR state, the two least significant bits are loaded with a binary '01' pattern to enable fault isolation of the board level serial test path.